 Public nudity is illegal throughout all of the Turks and Caicos.
 There are no nude beaches anywhere in the country.

 Upon arrival, visitors must clear customs and immigration.
 Nationals of the US, UK, and Canada, along with many other nationalities, don’t require a visa to enter the islands.
 See Entry Requirements for more detailed information.

 There are limited healthcare facilities in the islands.
 Minor issues can be treated locally, however, anything serious will be stabilized and flown out via a medevac.
 Visitors are advised to purchase travel insurance.

-Drones can be used without a licence in the Turks and Caicos for non-commercial purposes, however there are restrictions (due to the central location of the airport, and the island being quite small).
+Drones can be used without a license in the Turks and Caicos for non-commercial purposes, however, there are restrictions (due to the central location of the airport, and the island being quite small).
 See Drones for more information.

 Drinking Age and Buying Alcohol

 The drinking age in the Turks and Caicos is 18.
 Shops cannot sell alcohol on Sundays (alcohol can be purchased at restaurants and bars, though).